mphhohku/azure-windows-server-2022-dc-adds-dns-defender-sentinel/3-set-up-security.md

 # Security
 [Reference](https://cyberwoxacademy.com/azure-cloud-detection-lab-project/) and [YouTube Tutorials](https://www.youtube.com/playlist?list=PLBNtagSCmDWw27ccfeWeiaMcpNIxpGHy4)

+### Notes on costs
+- Microsoft Defender for Cloud and Microsoft Sentinel are both very expensive and very recommended to use a free trial for this tutorial.
+Deleting the resource group will not disable Microsoft Defender for Cloud or Microsoft Sentinel.
+See Section 4 for cleanup instructions.

 ## Initial setup
 1. In the Azure portal, search for Microsoft Defender for Cloud.
 2. Click Getting started.
 Upgrade the subscription.